little-book-of/algorithms/books/en-US/book.md

 }
 ```

+- Time: $O(n^2)$
+- Space: $O(1)$
-- Time: ( O$n^2$ )- Space: ( O(1) )- Stable: No
+- Stable: No

-Fewer swaps, but still quadratic.
+Fewer swaps, but still quadratic in time.

 #### 4. Insertion Sort

-Idea: Build the sorted list one item at a time, inserting each new item in the right place.
+Idea: build the sorted list one item at a time, inserting each new item in the right place.

 ```c
 void insertion_sort(int arr[], int n) {